catec/leica_scanstation/leica_scanstation_utils/README.md

 # Leica Scanstation Utils
-This package includes some Utils to work with package `leica_scanstation_ros`.
+This package contains common functions to use in combination with package *leica_scanstation_ros* and *leica_pointcloud_processing*.
+The aim is to assist in the program's execution **independently of the OS used**

-This package have also the folder `/pointclouds` where scans and pointclouds will be stored.
+For example, defining the absolute path to the **/pointclouds** folder, where scans and pointclouds will be stored.

-# Windows #
-Compile to get `leica_scanstation_utils.dll`.
-This file is necessary to work on wine together with package leica_scanstation_ros.

-# Linux #
+# Usage #
-Compile to get access to pointcloud folder.

-        catkin_make

-Run script to store /pointclouds folder path on ROS Param Server
+Run the main program to store in ROS Param Server the absolute path to pointcloud folder (`/pointcloud_folder`):

         rosrun leica_scanstation_utils main

-In this package there is also a script to convert pointclouds from Leica format to standard `.pcd`

-        rosrun leica_scanstation_utils ptx_2_pcd.py pointcloud_name

 ## Dependencies
 - ROS
-- Python
-- PCL
+- Eigen3

-        sudo apt-get install ros-distro-pcl-tools